kfmaurice/LoveOAS/README.md

 - Exit

 With the entries in place, you need a way to let api users discover where they can navigate to.
 With the ``Exit`` attributes, you mark an endpoint to be part of the graph and specify an exit of the endpoint at the same time which results in an entry in the ``links`` property.
-Endpoints marked as ``Entry`` might be (and maybe) should also specify exits.
+Endpoints marked as ``Entry`` might (and maybe should) also specify exits.

 ```c#
 [Entry("All People")]